marksverdhei/thoughts-materialized/thoughts/on-the-name.md

 What I'm trying to say is that if the literal interpretation of the hypothesis is true, an artificial neural network can do everything a human brain can do in theory.

 Maybe you can now see now how this connects to automaticity.
 Automaticity is compressing cognition steps for problem solving.
-And statistical learning itself is in itself compression as explained in Ilya's "An observation on generalization".
-For dynamic problem solving (e.g. solving novel tasks), compsite cognition steps are used.
+And statistical learning itself is in itself compression as explained in Ilya's "An observation on generalization".[^3] For dynamic problem solving (e.g. solving novel tasks), compsite cognition steps are used.
 Sometimes verbal cognition (internal monologue), sometimes non-verbal cognition of longer duration, and sometimes cognition through reasoning using explicit language designed for the domain of the task (e.g. visualization, programming languages, mathematic notation).